RichAllGuti/My_Python_Exercises_Solutions/README.md

 <br>

-### This repository is about share some solving python exercises that I made as part of my python developer training.
+### This repository is about share some solved python exercises that I made as part of my continues improvement python skills.

 <br>

-### All the exercises is about to create a function to solve a given description.
+### All the exercises is about to create a function to solve a given requirement.

 <br>